thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/about_geo_charts.md

 -   Point (latitude/longitude)
 -   Other sub-nation regions (for international countries)

-    {% include note.html content="In addition to the United States, ThoughtSpot also supports maps for the United Kingdom, Germany, Sweden, South Africa, and France."%}
+In addition to the United States, ThoughtSpot also supports maps for the United Kingdom, Germany, Sweden, South Africa, and France.

 ## Geo data that can be displayed